Zacaria/apidays-2023/docs/Presentation.md

 To continue development after C, has started using Rust, as well as Microsoft for Windows and Google for Android

+That's a big sign of trust towards the whole ecosystem

 <!-- - Linux project
 - [Microsoft](https://msrc.microsoft.com/blog/2019/07/a-proactive-approach-to-more-secure-code/) project -->